 - Eye-movement disorders, difficulties scanning across a page or jumping between words

 - Accommodative disorders: trouble maintaining focus on a close-by object

 - Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

 - Visual-perceptual problems: difficulty processing visual information

 - Vision problems resulting from developmental delays and acquired brain injuries

-Acworth Family Eyecare serves patients in Acworth, Woodstock, Kennesaw, Cartersville and throughout Georgia.
-We welcome your inquiries about whether vision therapy is right for you or your child.
+Acworth Family Eyecare offers vision therapy to patients from Acworth, Woodstock, Kennesaw, Cartersville and throughout Georgia.